-We seek to understand a variety of intergroup relations
+We seek to understand a variety of intergroup processes and issues.

 Stereotypes and prejudice are generally negative unconsciously or consciously held beliefs about people or groups.
 In the SIP lab, we study these topics in a variety of ways including how colorism influences perceived criminal behavior, how immigration stereotypes differ across groups and the impact of these stereotypes, and much more.

 People constantly make appraisals regarding system functionality.
 We see this in popular culture all of the time; the "Make America Great Again" campaign slogan suggests that America isn't functioning as well as it had in the past and must be brought to its former glory.
 In SIP lab, we aim to understand when people choose to justify, condemn, and qualify various systems and what these system perceptions may later influence.